PackageFactory/PackageFactory.ColorHelper/README.md

 The package provides the `Color` helper that exposes the following methods to Fusion.

+### Creating

 Colors can be created from hex, rgb and hsl values
 - `color = ${ Color.hex('#80e619') }`  expects a hex string of 3 or 6 chars
 - `color = ${ Color.rgb(100, 0, 256) }` expects three integers each between 0 and 255
 - `color = ${ Color.hsl(156, 25, 75) }` expects three integers a degree 0-355 and two percent values 0-100

+The methods rgb and hsl allow to specify the alpga as fourth argument expecting a dfloat between 0 and 1 `color = ${ Color.hsl(156, 25, 75, 0.5) `

+### Manipulating

-Once created those colors can then be manipulated via fluent interface
+Once created those colors can then be manipulated via fluent interface like a flow query for colors.

 Adjust saturation
 - `color = ${ Color.hex('#80e619').saturate(20) }` >> #80ff00